 What is a Rigid-Flex PCB?

 A rigid-flex PCB is manufactured by combining the technologies of both flexible and rigid boards.
 It often consists of multiple layers of flexible circuit substrates connected to one or more rigid boards externally and/or internally, depending upon the nature of the application.
-Because of multiple flexible layers, a Rigid-Flex PCB gives a shape of a spring and you can compress or stretch it as per the requirements.
+Because of multiple flexible layers, a Rigid-Flex PCB gives the shape of spring and you can compress or stretch it as per the requirements.

 Advantages of a Rigid-Flex PCB